 “We had an issue with transporting the large wheelchairs made of PVC,” Jelinski said.
 “They can’t fold down, so you really need a big van or pick-up truck to take them.”

 All the beach wheelchairs are available free to the public.
-For more information about beach wheelchairs in Carolina Beach and other areas of Pleasure Island, click here.
+Find more information about Carolina Beach’s beach wheelchairs on the town’s website.
 To reserve the WaterWheel, call Carolina Beach Parks and Recreation at (910) 458-2977.